saurabh1088/notes/JavaScript/JavaScript.md

 So basically class keyword provides a more familiar and clean syntax for creating objects and their methods, but under the hood, it still uses prototypes to link objects and inherit properties and methods.

+## Asynchronous JavaScript

+JavaScript is single-threaded.
+This implicated it will only execute one thing at a time.
+It has only one execution thread in it's runtime environment (be it browser or Node.js).

+This single thread in JavaScript is hence responsible for lot of things :
+- Executing code
+- Event handling
+- DOM handling

+Now in order to support tasks which can be potentially long running, synchronous operations for those wouldn't make sense.
+Luckily JavaScript supports asynchronous programming which allows those operations to be executed asynchronously without blocking and achieving concurrent like behaviour.

+Note however asynchronous tasks in JavaScript won't be creating any additional thread, instead an event loop within the main thread itself will handle those operations efficiently.